 If you find your stomach making bizarre sounds and feel the need to sprint to the bathroom, it's possible that you ate something that didn't agree with you.
-Although fruits should be a staple of your diet because of their vast array of health benefits, some types of fruit can lead to diarrhea.
+Diarrhea can be defined as loose or watery stools three or more times per day.
+This happens when food and liquids pass through your body too quickly.
+Although fruits should be a staple in your diet because of their vast array of health benefits, some fruits can cause diarrhea if you eat too much of it.
 Everyone reacts to fruit differently; the fruit that gives your spouse diarrhea might not lead to any side effects for you.

 Steps to Take

 You don't necessarily have to visit your doctor upon realizing that you have diarrhea, stomach cramps and bloating from eating too much fruit.
 But you should drink water to lessen the risk of becoming dehydrated.
 If you notice that the diarrhea worsens after certain foods, including fruits, eliminate them from your diet until the symptoms of the diarrhea disappear.
 You can help alleviate your diarrhea by eating low-fiber "BRAT" foods that will help firm up your stool.
 These include white rice, bananas, applesauce and toast suggests HealthLine.
 Call your doctor if the diarrhea doesn't improve within five days.

 - University of Arizona Cooperative Extension College of Agriculture & Life Sciences: Dietary Fiber

 - Harvard University Health Services: Fiber Content of Foods in Common Portions